-Provides funding for salaries and associated benefits for classroom teachers allotted in a specific number of positions.
-To qualify as a classroom teacher and to be charged against this allotment, an individual must spend a major portion of the school day providing classroom instruction and shall not be assigned to administrative duties in either the central or school offices.
+Provides guaranteed funding for salaries for classroom teachers, including Program Enhancement Teachers.
+To gualify as a classroom teacher and to be charged against this allotment, an individual must spend a major portion of the school day providing classroom instruction and shall not be assigned to administrative duties in either the central or school offices.